Constitutional amendments under the French Fifth Republic: 2008: Institutional reform

+2024: Right to abortion

+Passed in a 780 to 72 vote, the measure amended Article 34.
+This amendment made France, as of passage, the only nation to guarantee the right to an abortion.
+The amendment describes abortion as a "guaranteed freedom"; while Yugoslavia included similar measures in 1974 guaranteeing the right to "decide on having children", the French amendment is the first to explicitly guarantee abortion.

 Abandoned or unratified amendments

 In 1969, Charles de Gaulle had a bill on the creation of the regions and on the renovation of the Senate.
-Adopted by both houses, the referendum of April 27, 1969 rejected (52.4% no, Charles de Gaulle, taking note of the refusal of the French people, immediately resigned).
+Adopted by both houses, the referendum of 27 April 1969 rejected (52.4% no, Charles de Gaulle, taking note of the refusal of the French people, immediately resigned).
 Regionalization was finally put into place via legislation, notably in 1972 and a 2003 constitutional revision which constitutionalized the region.

 In 1974, Valéry Giscard d'Estaing, seeking to amend Article 25 of the Constitution to make the rules of the dual office holding between a parliamentary office and functions of government.
 The project was approved by both chambers but the president did not pursue the matter further.

 In 1984, François Mitterrand wanted to expand the scope of the referendum from Article 11 to extend the basic guarantees of civil liberties The bill was passed by the National Assembly but rejected by the Senate.

 Referral to the Constitutional Council by citizens in the framework of the institution of constitutional review by exception was first presented by François Mitterrand in 1990 the bill was approved by the National Assembly, as amended by the Senate and eventually withdrawn by the Government.
 A new bill, introduced in 1993, was abandoned after deliberation by the Senate.
 Finally, the priority question of constitutionality was introduced to the article 61-1 de la constitution|Article 61-1 of the Constitution by section 29 of the Act Constitution of 23 July 2008.

 In 1998, Jacques Chirac undertook to reform the Supreme Judicial Council.
 Filed on 15 April 1998, the bill was adopted by both houses on 18 November 1998.
 The bill was not presented to Congress.
 However, the composition of the said Council would be reformed via the constitutional amendment of July 23, 2008.